Manicotti

-Manicotti (the plural form of the Italian word manicotto; < manica, 'sleeve', + the augmentative ending, -otto) are a type of pasta in Italian-American cuisine.
+Manicotti (the plural form of the Italian word manicotto; < manica, 'sleeve', + the augmentative ending, -otto) are a type of pasta in Italian and Italian-American cuisine.
 They are large pasta tubes intended to be stuffed and baked.

 The filling is generally ricotta cheese mixed with chopped parsley, and possibly ground meat such as veal, but with pasta and a strictly meat filling it is known as cannelloni.
 They are served topped with tomato sauce.

-One newer variation of manicotti that has gained some attention uses crespelle (Italian crêpes) instead of the traditional dried pasta tubes, which is common in Italian-American cuisine.
+Another traditional variation of manicotti that has been popular among older generations of Italian-Americans uses crespelle (Italian crêpes) instead of the dried pasta tubes, which have become more common in modern Italian-American cuisine.